pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 ## 🤖 The Predictive Model: An Early-Warning System

-We evaluated three distinct machine learning algorithms to identify the optimal solution for this business problem.
+Three distinct machine learning algorithms were evaluated to identify the optimal solution for this business problem.
 The primary evaluation metric was Recall—the model's ability to correctly identify customers who will actually churn.
 In this context, missing a customer who leaves (a false negative) is far more costly than incorrectly flagging a loyal customer (a false positive).

 | Model | Accuracy | Precision | **Recall** | F1-Score | ROC AUC |
 |-------|----------|-----------|------------|----------|---------|